🎉 ThreatConnect® 7.12 is now available! We love customer feedback. Write a review of ThreatConnect and we'll give you up to $50 as a thank-you gift!

 Follow these steps to access the Feedly Intelligence Engine UI:

-2. Hover over Playbooks on the top navigation bar and select Services.
+2. From the Automation & Feeds dropdown on the top navigation bar, select Services.

-3. Locate and turn on the Feedly Intelligence Engine Feed API Service.
+3. Locate the row for the Feedly Intelligence Engine Feed Service.

-4. Click the link in the Service’s API Path field.
-The Feedly Intelligence Engine UI will open in a new browser tab.
+5. Click the link in the Service’s API Path field to open the Feedly Intelligence Engine UI.

-The following screens are available in the Feedly Intelligence Engine UI:
+The following screens are available in the Feedly Intelligence Engine Service UI:

 Dashboard